 Buena Vista Audubon Nature Center- Oceanside

-The first time that I visited the Buena Vista Lagoon and walked around the nature centers loop trail, I was so pleasantly surprised to find Torrey pine trees.
+The first time I visited the Buena Vista Lagoon and walked around the nature centers loop trail, I was so pleasantly surprised to find Torrey pine trees.
 This area isolated them from the strong winds, and you can tell by how tall they are.

-This was the very first lagoon and nature center that I visited, and because of this, I would ‘desperately’ look for Torrey pine trees at each lagoon and nature center after that.
+This was the first lagoon and nature center that I visited, and because of this, I would ‘desperately’ look for Torrey pine trees at each lagoon and nature center after that.
 And let’s say that I was never disappointed.